|

 perform satisfactorily.
 If the bubbles are not uniform, the bubbles

-Pans are measured according to the amount they hold to the rim.
+will indicate the hot spots.
+Correct Pan Size Pans are measured according to the amount they hold to the rim.
 Skillet

 size is according to the top diameter measurement.
 The important size,